awandahl/choosing_journal/index.md

 _____
 ## 4. Check the Open Access options

+### The aim is to check wether the journal you have in mind has any option for Open Access publishing (OA).
+To publish OA has become the norm and most research funders require that your research results is in the open, for everyone to read.

 - [Sherpa RoMEO](https://v2.sherpa.ac.uk/romeo/)

 - [Publish Open Access - we cover your costs](https://www.kth.se/en/biblioteket/publicera-analysera/vagledning-for-publicering/publicera-open-access-vi-betalar-1.859196)  (KTH Library)